-So a bit about myself: I’m rapidly approaching the big four-zero (positively ancient, I know), I’m happily married to my long suffering wife Jennifer and we have five fantastic children.
-My career began making cars ready for customers in the Birmingham city centre branch, and I have now worked for Enterprise Rent-A-Car for nineteen years.
+So a bit about myself: My career began making cars ready for customers in the Birmingham city centre branch, and I have now worked for Enterprise Rent-A-Car for over nineteen years.
 From there I progressed onto the Graduate Management programme.
-Following this I moved into the Loss Control department and, thanks to some more promotions, I’ve now been Head of Risk for nearly twelve years and I have won two Exceptional Achievement awards – recognition from Enterprise of my hard work and great results.
+Following this I moved into the Loss Control/Risk department and, thanks to some more promotions, I’ve now been Head of Risk for over a decade and I have won two Exceptional Achievement Awards – recognition from Enterprise of my hard work and great results.

 I have worked hard to progress in my career and the employee rankings and the various awards I’ve been given over the years will testify to that.
 However, what the facts and figures will not tell you is just exactly how hard I’ve had to work personally to get there, and this is because I am dyslexic.